TomPace101/nanopore_diffusion/README.md

 - `pdflatex` (available with most distributions of `LaTeX`, https://www.latex-project.org/)
 - python package `doit`, as described above.

+This is a `git` repository (https://git-scm.com/).

 # Files and Folders

-Otherwise empty directories (eg directories containing only untracked files or subdirectories) will have a '.keep' file to force git to include the directory itself.
+Otherwise empty directories (eg directories containing only untracked files or subdirectories) will have a '.keep' file to force `git` to include the directory itself.

 - README.md: this document
 - notes.md: random notes, thoughts, todo lists, and development plans
 - description: problem description document
-    - fig_svg: inkscape drawings for figures
+    - fig_svg: `inkscape` drawings for figures
     - fig_pdf: figures converted to pdf format
 - src: code for FEM analysis
-    - mesh: code and data for mesh generation using gmsh
+    - mesh: code and data for mesh generation using `gmsh`
-        - geo: storage place for gmsh .geo files
+        - geo: storage place for `gmsh` .geo files
-        - gmsh_out: storage place for gmsh terminal output
+        - gmsh_out: storage place for `gmsh` terminal output
-        - msh: storage place for gmsh .msh files
+        - msh: storage place for `gmsh` .msh files
         - xml: storage place for xml files readable by `FEniCS`
     - params: storage place for parameter sets
         - control: storage place for run definition parameters